9623D-Double-Vision/DoubleVisionNB/README.md

 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/wahs%20fifth%20match.PNG">

 ### Q23
-In the sixth match we played on the red alliance against teams 9623T and 9447W whilst being allied with 9623W. **We won this match with 182-72**
+In the sixth match we played on the red alliance against teams 9623T and 9447W whilst being allied with 9623W. **We won this match 182-72**
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/wahs%20sixth%20match.PNG">

 ### Q25
-In the seventh match we played on the blue alliance against teams 88310V and 3859D whilst being allied with 3859E. **We won this match with 106-47**
+In the seventh match we played on the blue alliance against teams 88310V and 3859D whilst being allied with 3859E. **We won this match 106-47**
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/wahs%20seventh%20match.PNG">

 ### Q29
-In the eighth match we played on the blue alliance against teams 9447W and 31055A whilst being allied with 31055B. **We won this match with 142-112**
+In the eighth match we played on the blue alliance against teams 9447W and 31055A whilst being allied with 31055B. **We won this match 142-112**
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/wahs%20eighth%20match.PNG">

 ### Final Qualification Standings